 The Original Zombie Cocktail Ingredients

-Even today bartenders would have difficulty identifying classic Tiki cocktail ingredients as they often included multiple fruit juices, syrups and rum.
+Even today bartenders would have difficulty identifying classic Tiki cocktail ingredients.
+They often included multiple fruit juices, syrups and rum which is tricky.

-This opened up many interpretations of the drink with the essence of a Zombie cocktail simply being a tropical fruit juice blend with lots of alcohol – somewhat similar to the rum punch in Barbados.
+This opened up many interpretations of the drink.
+Yet always with the essence of a Zombie cocktail simply being a tropical fruit juice blend with lots of alcohol.

 Zombie Cocktail Recipe